Devaniti/ShaderInspector/README.md

 This extension allows you to quickly compile shaders with DXC/FXC and check generated DXIL/DXBC

-## Features

-- Multiple shaders in one file
-- Customizations of all compile params

 ## Usage

-- Open HLSL file
+1. Open HLSL file
-- Run "Shader Inspector: Add shader declaration" command (keybind Alt+U)
-- Fill your shader compile parameters in newly added shader declaration
-- (optional) Duplicate shader declaration, and define more than 1 shader per file
-- Run "Shader Inspector: Compile Shader" command (keybind Alt+O)
+2. Run "Shader Inspector: Compile Shader Interactively" command (keybind Alt+I)
-- See DXIL shader listings in newly opened tab
+3. Enter compilation parameters
+4. (optional) When promted, agree to save shader declaration to shader file.
+This will allow you to skip manually entering all parameters later.
+5. Observe compiled DXIL/DXBC listing, or compile error
-- (optional) After changing your shader you can recompile it with "Shader Inspector: Repeat last compilation" command (keybind Alt+I)
+6. (optional) Edit your shader and run "Shader Inspector: Repeat Last Compilation" command (keybind Shift+Alt+O) to skip manually entering all parameters and recompile
-  - It skips shader selection if you have multiple shader in one file
-  - It also allows you to recompile shader when editing one of its header without switching files
+7. (optional) Repeat steps 1-5 for any additional shaders you may have in your file to save additional shader declarations for later use.

+When you'll have shader declarations saved, just run "Shader Inspector: Compile Shader" command (keybind Alt+O)

 ## Requirements